scott0123/EasyDispatch/README.md

 # EasyDispatch

-This project is suspended until I have time to work on it again.
+This project has now resumed development!